berkmancenter/slack-liveblog/readme.txt

 == Screenshots ==

 1. An example of how the live blog appears.
 Names of users, timestamps, and messages.
 2. The settings page for the plugin.
-Enter your API token, API secret, and Slack URL here.
+Add a new Workspace and Slack access token or view existing Workspace connections.
 3. The page for managing channels.
 Generate a new channel or manage existing ones here.

 == Changelog ==